teusink/Home-Security-by-Pi/README.md

 # The Hardware
 The hardware I use exists of the following components:
 - Raspberry Pi 3 Model B 1GB
-- SanDisk Ultra SDHC card Class 10 - 16GB
+- SDHC card Class 10 - 16GB
 - Pi-Blox Case for Raspberry Pi - Black

 The costs: ~ € 70,-